kgxsz/devops-101/part-four/README.md

 You'll notice that we're using some ruby script here.
 This is because the deploy and retire tasks are a little more involved than a shell command that can sit directly in the job definition.
 While the pipeline runs, take a look at those ruby scripts, and try to figure out whats going on.

 1. **deploy-new-app-server.rb:**
-   The central point to this script is to create the `app-server-template.json` with Cloudformation.
-If you navigate to your Cloudformation browser tab, you should see (or soon see, depending on your pipeline progress) an additional stack being created (or already created).
-Take a look at `app-server-template.json`, you'll see that we require `SubnetId`, `SecurityGroupId`, and `BuildNumber` as parameters, much of the script is about getting a hold of those parameters and feeding them to the Cloudformation command.
+   The central point to this script is to create the `app-server-template.json` with CloudFormation.
+If you navigate to your CloudFormation browser tab, you should see (or soon see, depending on your pipeline progress) an additional stack being created (or already created).
+Take a look at `app-server-template.json`, you'll see that we require `SubnetId`, `SecurityGroupId`, and `BuildNumber` as parameters, much of the script is about getting a hold of those parameters and feeding them to the CloudFormation command.

 2. **retire-old-app-server.rb:**
    This script is a little more straight forward, we try to find any app server stacks other than the one we just built, and we delete it.